When does a tie rod end need to be replaced?

 The outer tie rod end is connected to the steering knuckle.
 The inner tie rod end is protected by the steering rack boot (we made it transparent in this image).

 Let's see how a tie rod works in the rack-and-pinion steering system: the steering rack is attached to the vehicle body, frame or subframe.
-Steering knuckles carry front wheels, see the diagram.
-When a driver turns the steering wheel, the steering rack slides and the tie rods turn the steering knuckles in the desired direction
+Steering knuckles hold the front wheels, see the diagram.
+When a driver turns the steering wheel, the steering rack slides and the tie rods turn the steering knuckles in the desired direction.

 A loose tie rod is a major safety concern as it can separate.
 If a tie rod end separates, the vehicle will lose steering control.
-If you have seen a disabled vehicle on the side of the road with the front wheels pointing in different directions, it's probably one of the tie rod ends has separated.
+If you have seen a disabled vehicle on the side of the road with the front wheels pointing in different directions, it could be that one of the tie rod ends has separated.